It's been 50 years since humans last walked on the Moon. Now, NASA is preparing to return

-NASA's Artemis mission aims to "land the first woman and first person of colour on the Moon" by 2025.
-Find out more about the new era in space exploration.
+NASA's Artemis missions aim to "land the first woman and first person of colour on the Moon", explore the lunar surface, and lay the groundwork for sending astronauts to Mars.

-This ambitious NASA 'Moon to Mars' plan involves building a new space station in lunar orbit and, eventually, a habitable Moon base.
+This 'Moon to Mars' plan involves building a new space station in lunar orbit and, eventually, establishing a habitable Moon base.

 Launch vehicles: Space Launch System (SLS); Commercial launch vehicles

-Crew modules: Lunar Gateway, Orion, Human landing system (HLS)
+Crew modules: Lunar Gateway, Orion, Human Landing System (HLS)

-That means establishing bases both in lunar orbit and on the Moon's surface, although the primary goal for now still involves returning humans to the Moon by the middle of the decade.
+That means establishing bases both in lunar orbit and on the Moon's surface – although the primary goal for now still involves returning humans to the Moon by the middle of the decade.